 - we need to arrange specialist resources to remove it

-The Council is not responsible for clearing and collecting fly-tips on private land, which should be reported to the landowner.
+The Council is not responsible for clearing and collecting fly-tips on private land.
+This should be reported to the landowner.

 However, our Community Protection team can investigate reports of fly-tipping on private land where there is evidence that could lead to identifying the person(s) responsible.
 Further details of this can be found on our environmental crime pages.
-You can report fly-tipping to them on private land by using the online reporting form above but please be aware the responsibility for clearing it will still lie with the landowner and not the council.
+You can report fly-tipping to them on private land by using the online reporting form above.
+However, please be aware that the responsibility for clearing it will still lie with the landowner and not the council.

 When reporting an incident of fly-tipping, please give as much information as possible in response to the questions on the form.